lnicola/blog/content/a-mysterous-python-crash.md

 0x00007ffff556545c in dgemm_kernel_PILEDRIVER () from /usr/local/lib64/python3.6/site-packages/numpy/core/../../numpy.libs/libopenblasp-r0-8a0c371f.3.13.so
 ```

-_Heads-up: For reasons I'll show below, I'm reproducing the issue on my own computer.
+_Heads-up: for reasons I'll show below, I'm reproducing the issue on my own computer.
 I'm trying to doctor the outputs, but there might be some inconsistencies._

 It appears to be crashing in a `dgemm` kernel in OpenBLAS, docs courtesy of LAPACK: